wingedsheep/mtg-card-generator/README.md

 - Collector numbers
 - Artist credits

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Card rendering system based on [MTG Render](https://www.mtgrender.tk/) by Yoann 'Senryoku' Maret-Verdant
 - Magic: The Gathering is a trademark of Wizards of the Coast LLC
 - Card frame designs based on official MTG templates
-- AI art generation powered by Replicate
+- AI art generation powered by Replicate and Black Forest Labs
-- Card generation powered by OpenRouter
+- Card generation powered by OpenRouter and OpenAI

 Special thanks to Yoann 'Senryoku' Maret-Verdant for creating the original MTG card renderer ([GitHub](https://github.com/Senryoku)) which forms the foundation of our card rendering system.